daffainfo/ctf-writeup/CTF After Dark - Winter 2023/Secure Platform/README.md

 > Take a look at my super secure website.
 I only let people access the flag I hid there if they're just as secure as I am!

 ## About the Challenge
-We need to find the flag on the website we have been given.
+We need to find the flag on the website We were given.
 The website is just a plain website and there is a button to get the flag

 ![preview](images/preview.png)